 Malware or Virus: At times, a compromised system due to malware attacks results in the error “the requested operation requires elevation”.
 This is because the virus prevents your system from recognizing the authority of your Windows user account.

-The majority of the fixes lie in repairing the causes we covered earlier however, a few simple fixes are completely new.
+The majority of the fixes lie in repairing the causes we covered earlier.
+However, a few simple fixes are entirely new.

 You don’t necessarily have to apply all the proposed workarounds.
 Try the fixes in order, until you find the one that works for you.